mritchielab/SpatialBenchVisium/README.md

 ## Index

-Download the `site` folder and open `index.html` to view HTML reports as a website.
 Code to produce the reports are stored as Rmarkdown documents in `analysis`.
-Plots and objects are saved in `output`.
+Objects are saved in `output`.

 ### Pre-processing